 - Business insurance

 Independent contractors can also claim a deduction for health insurance premiums they pay out of pocket.
 That includes premiums paid for medical, dental and long-term care insurance.
 If you pay for your spouse’s and children’s insurance, you may be able to deduct those costs, as well.
 The exception to the rule is that you can’t deduct premiums for health insurance if you have access to a spouse’s insurance plan.

 As an independent contractor, you can also deduct personal expenses, such as mortgage interest paid, interest paid to student loans and real estate taxes.
 You can also get a tax break for contributing to a self-employed retirement plan or a traditional IRA.
 If you’re looking for a retirement plan option, consider a SIMPLE IRA, SEP IRA or a solo 401(k).
 These plans allow for deductible contributions, with qualified withdrawals taxed at your ordinary income tax rate in retirement.

 Filing Your Taxes: DIY or Hire a Pro?

 If you’re debating between filing your own taxes as an independent contractor or hiring a tax professional, consider your business income and expenses.
-If you have a straightforward tax situation with few deductions, then it’ll be less expensive to use a tax filing software yourself.
+If you have a straightforward tax situation with few deductions, then it will probably be less expensive to use tax filing software yourself.
 On the other hand, if your business expenses are complex, you have a high income or subcontract work to other independent contractors, it may be worth the investment to hire a tax pro to avoid any mistakes or errors in your filing.